Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Having good audio software is important, and speaking of which, many users reported that Realtek HD Audio Manager won’t open on their PC.
+Good audio software is essential, and many users reported that Realtek HD Audio Manager won’t open on their PC.

-If you are in this situation, don’t panic because there is no specific cause for this issue.
-The common cause of this problem is related to your drivers.
+If you are in this situation, don’t panic because, just like the Realtek Audio Manager is missing on Windows 10/11, there is no specific cause for this problem.
+Instead, the common cause of this problem is related to your drivers.

 1. Check if Realtek HD Audio Manager is available